History of the Jews in the United States: Immigration from the Soviet Union

-The last large wave of immigration came from the Soviet Union after 1988, in response to heavy political pressure from the U.S. government.
-After the 1967 Six-Day War and the liberalization tide in Eastern Europe in 1968, Soviet policy became more restrictive.
+The last large wave of Jewish immigrants came from the Soviet Union after 1988, in response to heavy political pressure from the U.S. government.
+After the 1967 Six-Day War and after the tide of liberalization in Eastern Europe in 1968, the Soviet government's policies became more restrictive.
 Jews were denied educational and vocational opportunities.
-These restrictive policies led to the emergence of a new political group—the 'refuseniks'—whose main goal was emigrating.
-The refuseniks (Jews who were refused exit visas) attracted the attention of the West, particularly the United States, and became an important factor influencing economic and trade relations between the United States and the Soviet Union.
-The 1975 Jackson Amendment to the Trade Reform Act linked granting the USSR 'most favored nation' status to liberalization of Soviet emigration laws.
+These restrictive policies led to the emergence of a new political group—the 'refuseniks'—whose main goal was emigration.
+The refuseniks (Jews who were denied exit visas) attracted the attention of the West, particularly the attention of the United States, and as a result, they became an important factor which influenced economic and trade relations between the United States and the Soviet Union.
+The 1975 Jackson Amendment to the Trade Reform Act linked the granting of 'most favored nation' status to the USSR to the liberalization of Soviet emigration laws.

-Beginning in 1967 the Soviet Union allowed some Jewish citizens to leave for family reunification in Israel.
-Due to the break in diplomatic relations between Israel and the USSR, most émigrés traveled to Vienna, Austria or Budapest, Hungary, from where they were then flown to Israel.
-After 1976 the majority of émigrés who left on visas for Israel 'dropped out' in Vienna and chose to resettle in the West.
-Several American Jewish organizations helped them obtain visas and aided their resettlement in the United States and other countries.
-However Israel wanted them and tried to prevent Soviet Jewish émigrés from resettling in the United States after having committed to immigrating to Israel.
+Beginning in 1967, the Soviet Union allowed some Jewish citizens to leave for family reunifications in Israel.
+Due to the break in diplomatic relations between Israel and the USSR, most émigrés traveled to Vienna, Austria or Budapest, Hungary, from there, they were flown to Israel.
+After 1976, the majority of the émigrés who left for Israel with visas 'dropped out' in Vienna and chose to resettle in the West.
+Several American Jewish organizations helped them obtain visas and they also aided their resettlement in the United States and other countries.
+However, Israel wanted them and it tried to prevent Soviet Jewish émigrés from resettling in the United States after they had intended to immigrate to Israel.
 Israeli officials pressured American Jewish organizations to desist from aiding Russian Jews who wanted to resettle in the United States.
 Initially, American Jews resisted Israeli efforts.
-Following Mikhail Gorbachev's decision in the late 1980s to allow free emigration for Soviet Jews, the American Jewish community agreed to a quota on Soviet Jewish refugees in the U.S., which resulted in most Soviet Jewish émigrés settling in Israel.
+Following Mikhail Gorbachev's decision to legalize the free emigration of Soviet Jews in the late 1980s, the American Jewish community accepted a quota on the number of Soviet Jewish refugees who were allowed to settle in the U.S., which resulted in most Soviet Jewish émigrés settling in Israel.

-The Russian Jewish population in the United States is the second only to the population of Russian Jews in Israel.
+The Russian Jewish population of the United States is the second largest Russian Jewish population in the world, its size is only surpassed by the size of the Russian Jewish population of Israel.
 According to RINA, there is a core Russian-Jewish population of 350,000 in the U.S. The enlarged Russian Jewish population in the U.S. is estimated to be 700,000.
 Some 100,000 Ashkenazi and Bukharian Jews emigrated to the United States.
 Large pockets of Russian-Jewish Communities include Brooklyn, New York, specifically Brighton Beach and Sheepshead Bay, and in the Sunny Isles Beach neighborhood of South Florida.
 Another large pocket of Russian Jewish residence is Northeast Philadelphia and surrounding Bucks and Montgomery Counties, as well as Northern New Jersey.